-Lambda Legal’s law reform, policy, and educational work encompasses a wide range of areas critically important to lesbian, gay, bisexual and transgender (“LGBT”) people and those living with HIV, including federal and state constitutional law issues; fighting discrimination in employment, public accommodations, and housing based on gender identity, sexual orientation and HIV; advocacy on behalf of youth in schools or in foster care or juvenile justice systems; ensuring access to health care; challenging bias in the criminal justice system; obtaining legal respect for same-sex couples’ relationships; securing parent-child relationships; advocacy on behalf of LGBT immigrants and those with HIV; working to end LGBT harassment and violence, and related public policy advocacy.
+Lambda Legal is a national, nonprofit organization committed to achieving full recognition of the civil rights of lesbian, gay, bisexual, and transgender (“LGBT”) people and those with HIV through impact litigation, education, and public policy work.
+Founded in 1973 and headquartered in New York City, Lambda Legal has regional offices in Los Angeles, Chicago, Atlanta and Dallas.
 Lambda Legal has been involved in numerous landmark United States and state Supreme Court cases, including Obergefell v.
 Hodges, Lawrence v.
 Texas, Romer v.
 Evans, Boy Scouts of America v.
 Dale, Bragdon v.
 Abbott, Glenn v.
 Brumby, In re Marriage Cases, Varnum v.
 Brien, Benitez v.
 North Coast Women’s Care Medical Group, Fields v.
 Smith and Brandon v.
 County of Richardson.
 For more information about Lambda Legal, visit www.lambdalegal.org

 No calls please.
 Due to the high volume of applications, Lambda Legal will not accept phone calls about the position and does not notify applicants of status except when an interview is granted.